phil-lavin/HeatMiser-Wifi-PHP-Interface/readme.md

 }
 ```

-For Composer, the libraries classes will autoload if you use Composer's autoloader.
+For Composer, the library's classes will autoload if you use Composer's autoloader.

 Usage example